plucia-mitre/pickled-canary_sandbox/README.md

 >
 > If the math required to compute the value of a label in an instruction
 > involves computation based on an address (say the start or end address of the
-> current instruction), PickledCanary may produce an unexpected result if the
+> current instruction), Pickled Canary may produce an unexpected result if the
 > alignment of the matched bytes does not match the expected alignment of the
 > instruction in an executing binary.
 >
 > For example, if an architecture assumes that an instruction will be four-byte
 > aligned when executing but the instruction is found on another alignment by
-> Pickled Canary (perhaps because of an odd-sized file-header proceeding the
+> Pickled Canary (perhaps because of an oddly-sized file header proceeding the
 > instruction), the calculation of the address referenced by that instruction
 > may be incorrect.
 >
 > The only known way to avoid this issue is to ensure that the binary being
-> searched is aligned in the file the same way it's expected to be running.
+> searched is aligned in the file the same way it is expected to be running.

 ### Negative Lookaheads